Bicon-DEX/smart-contract/README.md

 Bicon DEX is being designed to be used on many different blockchains in order to provide the experience that each of the blockchains below can provide in their native chain.

+### Below, each blockchain and its bicon dex smart contract main file

 * Ethereum: bicondex-ethereum.sol
 * Binance Smart Chain: bicondex-bsc.sol
 * Internet Computer: bicondex-icp.mo